ijunxyz123/light-show-cybertruck-damarcusj/README.md

 #### Cybertruck Light Bar
 - The front and rear light bar have 60 individually controllable LEDs each.
-- It's recommended to xLights' integreated effects to program the light bar.
-Good for getting started are: Curtain, Marble, Morph and On.
+- It's recommended to use xLights' integreated effects to program the light bar.
+Good ones for getting started are: Curtain, Marble, Morph and On.
 Most effects can be customized using the 'Effect Settings' Window.
 The visualization will display all effects accurately, but keep in mind that the lights are very diffused.

     <img src="/images/xlights_integrated_effects.png?raw=true" width="1000" />